 After rubbing Petra’s belly and bicycling her legs, I hold her over the bathroom sink using my left arm, and with my right hand I insert the Windi into her bum.

 If you are doing this with a girl, be super careful.
 Always use a mirror so that you can see what you are doing.

 After the Windi is inserted, I am able to continue rubbing her belly with my left thumb, and bicycling her legs with my right hand.

-When we are all done, I simply rinse out the sink, spray it down, and wipe any excess poo off of her bum.
+When you are all done, simply rinse out the sink, spray it down with a disinfectant, and wipe any excess poo off of their bum.
 Whala!

 Happy baby, happy life.